opencollective/opencollective-api/docs/postgres.md

 To setup the database for tests, run `npm run db:setup` or run `NODE_ENV=test npm run db:setup` to force the environment.

-If you want to do the steps manually, first, make sure the `opencollective` user is existing:
+If you want to do the steps manually, first, make sure the `opencollective` user is existing (with superuser privileges):

-`createuser opencollective`
+`createuser -s opencollective`

 Then: